Don-cybertech/honeypot/README.md

 > - Educational, academic, and portfolio purposes
 > - Deployment on systems and networks you **own** or have **explicit written permission** to monitor

-By using this software, you agree that:

-- You will **not** deploy this tool on systems or networks you do not own or control
-- You will **not** use any captured data for harassment, retaliation, or illegal activity
-- Compliance with all applicable local, national, and international laws is your **sole responsibility**
-- The author assumes **no liability** for damages or legal consequences arising from misuse

 > ⚠️ Deploying a honeypot on infrastructure you do not own may constitute unauthorised interception of communications — a criminal offence in most jurisdictions.

 ---

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome.

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/smtp-honeypot`
-3. Commit your changes: `git commit -m "feat: add SMTP honeypot module"`
-4. Push to the branch: `git push origin feature/smtp-honeypot`
-5. Open a Pull Request

 ---